aupiff/collar-daniells-solutions/lesson_30.md

 Julia: Who was Porsena?
 Was he a Roman?

-Marcus.
-Porsena, rex nobilis, Romanorum hostis olim fuit.
+Marcus: Porsena, rex nobilis, Romanorum hostis olim fuit.
 Cum Militibus audacious in finis R5man5rum venit, et urbem Romam oppugnabat.

 Marcus: Porsena, a noble king, once was an enemy of the Romans.
 With bold soldiers he came to the territory of the Romans and attacked the Roman city.